-Ray Rice was diagnosed with a low grade (benign) brain tumour in 1998.
-He was just 12 years old when he was told he would need brain surgery to remove a Craniopharyngioma.
+Ray Rice was diagnosed with a low grade (non-cancerous) Craniopharyngioma in 1998.
+He was just 12 years old when he was told he would need brain surgery to remove this type of brain tumour.

 The surgery helped remove part of the tumour but not all of it.
 The Craniopharyngioma is resting on his pituitary gland.

 Ray wants nothing more than to remove the tumour fully, and there is a procedure to do that, but it is not on the NHS.
 Therefore, Ray is unable to afford the medical funds for this.
 Now he just does his best to get on with his life, but it is not an easy road he has been on.

 How did you find out about your Craniopharyngioma?